BogdanDIA/Daikin_brc52A6x/README.md

 ## The simplified way that does not use any additional HW for transmit and receive

 This method uses the fact that the AC receiver's output is open drain and can be connected with both ESP's receiver and transmitter pins.
-Therefore the AC can receive the IR command from both remote control and ESP.
+Therefore the AC can receive the IR command from both remote control and ESP while the ESP can receive the same IR commnds and update the HA.

 ![alt text](images/simple_sch.png)

-In this case the tranmitter should be defined like below where the output pin is mandatory to be open drain:
+In this case the transmitter should be defined like below where the output pin is mandatory to be open drain:

 ```
 remote_transmitter: